 How loud people affect the workplace

 The Taylors of the world usually don’t mean to hijack the conversation.
 They believe in their opinion and are very comfortable being vocal about them.
-Yet, people who are louder and more vocal in the workplace can have an effect on important decisions made in the workplace and conversations that take place.
+Yet, people who are louder and more vocal in the workplace can affect important decisions made in the workplace and conversations that take place.

 In the example above, Sam and Blair are led by their instinct to conform and fear of backlash to withhold their own opinions.
 This could lead to many missed opportunities.
 Though Blair thinks Target B is a better idea, that suggestion is never brought to light.

-This is an occurrence of Groupthink, which is defined by Psychology Today as “when a group of well-intentioned people make irrational or non-optimal decisions that are spurred by the urge to conform or the discouragement of dissent.”
-It can happen in any social situation, but can be detrimental in the workplace when it suppresses open discourse, innovation, and decreases employee engagement.
+This is an occurrence of groupthink, which is defined by Psychology Today as “when a group of well-intentioned people makes irrational or non-optimal decisions that are spurred by the urge to conform or the discouragement of dissent.”
+It can happen in any social situation but can be detrimental in the workplace when it suppresses open discourse and innovation and decreases employee engagement.

 As shared in a Medium post by Dr. Christine Bradstreet:

-The problem with the loudest people in the room don’t necessarily lie with the people themselves.
+The problem with the loudest people in the room doesn’t necessarily lie with the people themselves.
 It lies with the assumption that loudness is correlated to expertise and credibility.

 As a manager, it can be a struggle to sidetrack the negative effects of a dominant employee.

-But if the loudness is intimidating and aggressive, then consider how it affects your other team members.
-Employees who are loud and intrusive in the workplace can be intimidating and often have a demoralising effect on other employees.
+- If the loudness is intimidating and aggressive, then consider how it affects your other team members.
+Employees who are loud and intrusive in the workplace can be intimidating and often have a demoralizing effect on other employees.
 In some instances, this effect could be a deliberate attempt to put down fellow team members and climb the corporate ladder.

-Reward doesn’t necessarily mean monetarily, but also socially.
+The reward doesn’t necessarily mean monetarily, but also socially.
 Are the loudest people in the room the ones who get the most compliments?
-Are they the ones who are the most visible with managers?
+Are they the ones who are the most visible to managers?
 If so, then it might be time to change things up.

 Tip #1: Crowd-source suggestions through a poll before the meeting.

-Before a meeting, crowd-source suggestions through a polling system first.
-Taking the suggestions collection onto a different medium could help take the force of a charismatic personality out from the decision-making process.
+Before a meeting, crowd-sourced suggestions through a live polling system first.
+Taking the suggestions collection onto a different medium could help take the force of a charismatic personality out of the decision-making process.

-After that, allow employees to vote for their favourite suggestion.
-This not only helps to get a true reflection of the suggestions people like the best, but also gives the employee with the best suggestions a new form of social recognition in the workplace.
+After that, allow employees to vote for their favorite suggestion.
+This not only helps to get a true reflection of the suggestions people like the best but also gives the employee with the best suggestions a new form of social recognition in the workplace.

 Sometimes, it can be hard to listen to feedback.
-When you’re deeply rooted into the status quo, listening to feedback or suggestions that break out of that status quo can be scary.
+When you’re deeply rooted in the status quo, listening to feedback or suggestions that break out of that status quo can be scary.

-This fear has driven managers to favour less impactful suggestions and ignore valuable ideas.
-While easy is safe and secure, it is also a sure way for empty vessels to take over the workplace and drive quality employees out.
+This fear has driven managers to favor less impactful suggestions and ignore valuable ideas.
+While easy safe and secure, it is also a sure way for empty vessels to take over the workplace and drive quality employees out.